fuse-box/fuse-box/docs/plugins/HtmlPlugin.md

 ```js
 import  tpl from "./views/file.html"
 ```

 ## Options

 ### useDefault
-default` is enable by default.
+`useDefault` is enable by default.
 So a transpiled code would look like:

 ```js
 module.exports.default =  "